-Planning for retirement can be really intimidating.
-There are so many different retirement plans and variables to think about which can influence your lifestyle after you retire.
-Actually putting enough money aside and saving for retirement is even more challenging.
+Planning for retirement can be intimidating.
+There are many different retirement plans and variables to think about that can influence your lifestyle after retiring.
+Putting enough money aside and saving for retirement is even more challenging.

 - How long can you expect to enjoy retirement?

-- How much money do you really need to retire?
+- How much does the average person need to retire?

 - Will a million dollars last long enough?